zimmal-adnan/MPU6050/README.md

 * 16x2 I2C LCD
 * LEDs (x2)
 * DC Fan
+* Relay Module
+* Power Supplies (x2)
+* 9V batteries (x2)
 * Resistors & Jumper Wires

 ## Installation
 1. Clone the repository
 2.

+## Calibration Guide
+Before testing:
+* Keep the MPU6050 sensor steady on a flat surface
+* Wait a few seconds while the LCD displays "Calibrating...
+Keep hand still!"
+* Do not move until the screen shows "Ready for gestures!"

+NOTE: Automatic calibration is still under working.
+For best results:
+* Connect the MPU6050 to the system using a HC-05 Bluetooth module instead of wires.
+* Recalibrate if the device is moved to a new location.